 All reports must, on the cover, list the contributors.
 Formats for the cover sheets will be provided, including plagiarism statements, and complete list of references.

-The project report is split into two minor submissions, aimed at assisting the student in the execution of the project as a whole, which will count about 10% of the course mark.
+The first report is an assessment of the proposed project plan, aimed at assisting the student in the execution of the project as a whole.

 10 Course Assessment and Examination